apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

    ***How the automatic recovery works***

-   When two pods of the ApeCloud MySQL RaftGroup are exceptional, pods are unavailable and cluster R/W is unavailable.
+   When exceptions occur to two pods of the ApeCloud MySQL RaftGroup Cluster, all pods are unavailable and the cluster R/W is unavailable.
 After the recreation of pods, a new leader is elected to recover to R/W status.
 The process takes less than 30 seconds.

 ### All pods exception

 ***Steps:***

-1. Run the command below to view the ApeCloud MySQL RaftGroup information and view the pods' names in `Topology`.
+1. View the role of pods.

     ```bash
     kubectl get pods --show-labels -n demo | grep role